John Nichols Thom: Aftermath and legacy

 Tom's body, together with those of his followers who had been killed, was taken to the Red Lion Inn at Dunkirk.
 The inn was besieged by souvenir and relic hunters, and the simply curious.
 The landlord of Red Lion claimed 20,000 people had visited the neighbourhood over the next few days.
 Tom's biographer describes public feeling:

 "This was an insignificant casualty list as battles go; but it was a terrible price to pay for the capture, dead, of one man.
 When the disastrous results of the affray became known, public opinion was deeply shocked at what seemed an unnecessary loss of life.
 The repercussions of the Battle of Bossenden wood were soon, in fact, to reach Westminster itself."

 An inquest was held at the White Horse, Boughton, the Saturday after the battle, with the jury returning a verdict of "justifiable homicide" on the deaths of Tom and his followers.
-On the following Tuesday Tom was buried in Hernhill cemetery.
+On the following Tuesday Tom was buried in Hernhill churchyard.

 Few of Tom's followers had been arrested at the scene of the battle, but some were picked up over the next few days.
 Thirty men and two women were arrested, and of these ten were tried for murder - two for the murder of the constable's brother and nine for the murder of Bennett (with Thomas Mears being charged with both).
 Thomas Mears and William Price were convicted of the murder of the constable's brother, then the rest pleaded guilty.
 Thomas Mears and William Wills were transported for life, William Price for ten years, and the others received one year's imprisonment.

 Local magistrates and politicians, especially Lord John Russell, were attacked for their role in the affair.
 There were accusations that Sir Hussey Vivian had requested Tom's release in return for his father's vote.
 A parliamentary select committee was appointed and sat for three days in June.
 Barrister Frederick Liardet was sent to survey the area for the Central Society of Education, and a school and a church were built in Dunkirk.
 Journalists talked of the ignorance and moral degradation of the area.
 Feargus O'Connor suggested a monument should be erected in memory of Courtenay's followers.